topgyalgurung/space-travel/README.md

+# 🚀 Space Travel Project

+Welcome to the **Space Travel** project!
+This web application imagines a not-so-distant future where humankind has expanded beyond Earth, colonizing habitable environments across the solar system.
+Built to aid in humanity’s interplanetary migration, the app allows commanders to manage spacecraft, planets, and interstellar operations.

+---

+## 🌌 Features

+- **Home Page**
+  - A welcoming entry point outlining the application’s functionality.

+- **Spacecrafts Page**
+  - Displays a list of all spacecraft with their details.
+  - Provides navigation for:
+    - Viewing specific spacecraft information.
+    - Constructing new spacecraft.
+    - Decommissioning (removing) existing spacecraft.

+- **Spacecraft Detail Page**
+  - Presents comprehensive information about a single spacecraft.

+- **Construction Page**
+  - Allows creation of new spacecraft.
+  - Includes form validation (name, capacity, description).
+  - Navigation back to the previous page.

+- **Planets Page**
+  - Lists all planets and stationed spacecraft.
+  - Enables dispatching spacecraft to different planets (destination must differ from current location).

+- **Other Features**
+  - Integrated logging to monitor API response times.
+  - Redirects all unmatched routes to the homepage.

+---

 ## API 🔌

-Our back-end engineers have developed an API for the web application.
-For this project, you are given a mock API in the starter code that stores the data in the local storage.
-You shouldn't touch the `/services/SpaceTravelMockApi.js` file, which mimics the back-end.
-Instead, you should use `/services/SpaceTravelApi.js`, which uses the API.
-In real life, you should create such a file that uses the `axios` library to use an API.

-Hint: You can clear the local storage to start from scratch.
+`/services/SpaceTravelMockApi.js` file, which mimics the back-end. `/services/SpaceTravelApi.js` uses the API.
+In real life, create such a file that uses the `axios` library to use an API.
+Clear the local storage to start from scratch.

 ### Data Structures